SMI/SmiServices/README.md

 ## Solution Overview

-Appart from the Microservices (documented above) the following library classes are also included in the solution:
+Apart from the Microservices (documented above) the following library classes are also included in the solution:

 | Project Name | Path | Description|
 | ------------- | ----- | ------------- |